-- We should take misfortunes that lies outside the sphere of our choices and considered them an opportunity to strengthen our resolve, not an excuse to weaken it.
+- We should take misfortunes that lay outside the sphere of our choices and consider them an opportunity to strengthen our resolve, not an excuse to weaken it.
 This is one of the truly great mind-hacks ever devised, this willingness to convert adversity into opportunity.

 - Focus on things that are in my control.

 To end this article, I’d like to quote a note that James Stockdale received from one of his friends when he was on the verge of suicide: